-These are the types of checks available to those working with children: What the check involves Positions eligible for this level of check Standard check Check of the Police National Computer records of convictions, cautions, reprimands and warnings The position being applied for must be covered by an exempted question in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
+These are the types of checks available to those working with children: Type of check What the check involves Positions eligible for this level of check Standard check Check of the Police National Computer records of convictions, cautions, reprimands and warnings The position being applied for must be covered by an exempted question in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
 Enhanced check Check of the Police National Computer records plus other information held by police such as interviews and allegations.
 This information must be relevant to the sector and be approved by the police for inclusion on the certificate.
 The position being applied for must be covered by an exempted question in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 and in Part 5 of the Police Act 1997 (Criminal Records) Regulations.
-Enhanced criminal record check with children's and/or adult's barred list information Check of the Police National Computer records plus other information held by police plus check of the DBS Children's Barred List plus check of the DBS Adults' Barred List.
-The position must be eligible for an enhanced level criminal record check as above and be for a purpose listed in Regulation 5 of the Police Act 1997 (Crimina Records) Regulations as able to check the barred list(s).
+Enhanced criminal record check with children's and/or adult's barred list information Check of the Police Natio Computer records plus of information held by police p check of the DBS Childre Barred List plus check of DBS Adults' Barred List. for an enhanced level criminal record check as above and be for a purpose listed in